-We asked thousands of UK parents to rate big-name nappy brands, including Lidl Toujours nappies, for characteristics such as value for money and absorbency.
+We asked thousands of UK parents to rate big-name nappy brands, including Lidl, on value for money, comfort, fit, ease of use and absorbency.

-Of the 2,000 parents we surveyed in August 2016, around 15% had used Lidl nappies in the past 12 months and 7% are using them now.
-This is far less than rival brand Aldi Mamia – 29% are using them now and 48% have in the past year.
+Of more than 3,000 parents surveyed in February 2018, around 8% had used Lidl nappies in the past year.
+This is far less than rival brand Aldi Mamia which had been used by 31% of parents in the past year.

-We asked these parents to score each nappy brand on five key nappy criteria: ease of use, value for money, fit, comfort and absorbency.
-From this, we were able to give star ratings out of five alongside customer satisfaction scores.
+We asked parents to score each nappy brand on five key nappy criteria: ease of use, value for money, fit, comfort and absorbency.
+We used these results to give star ratings out of five, alongside customer satisfaction scores.

-See how the main disposable nappy brands, including Tesco, Asda, Aldi and Pampers, stack up against each other in our guide to the best disposable-nappy brands.
+See how the main disposable nappy brands, including Asda, Aldi, Asda, Pampers and Tesco, stack up against each other in our guide to the best disposable-nappy brands.

 Or read on to find out more about Lidl nappies and how parents rated them.